08 May Staying Alone? Be Safe!

-The growing sense of identity of independence among the elderly and their consequent rigidity is can be the primary reason.
-With medical science improving, the geriatric issues and lengthening of life spans are towards a positive road.
+The growing sense of identity of independence among the elderly and their consequent rigidity can be the primary reason.
+With medical science improving, the geriatric issues and lengthening of life spans are on a positive road.
 Modern-age living and the fact of space crunch advocate nuclear families.

-Women empowerment has also lead to greater career options and more women are moving out of home for long periods (women mainly considered care givers in the earlier times).
+Women empowerment has also led to greater career options and more women are moving out of the home for long periods (women were mainly considered caregivers in the earlier times).

 Thus, staying alone by the aged singly or as a couple can either be their preferred choice or a compulsion.

-There is no doubt that for both scenarios, there are security issues as well as excruciating lonesomeness, which hits the elderly from time to time.
+There is no doubt that in both scenarios, there are security issues as well as excruciating lonesomeness, which hits the elderly from time to time.